hmrc/lisa-api/README.md

 ## Support

-If you have any business-related questions, email the Software Developer Support Team (SDST) at <sdsteam@hmrc.gov.uk>
+If you have any business-related questions, email the Software Developer Support Team (SDST) at <https://developer.service.hmrc.gov.uk/devhub-support/start>

 ## License